-The new regulation introduces a scale of discounts that will apply to the settling sum that defendants that wish to settle are required to pay.
+CADE's Resolution No. 5 and CADE's Settlement Guidlines introduces set forth a scale of discounts that will apply to the settling sum that defendants that wish to settle are required to pay.
 Reductions may vary between:

-- 30 per cent and 50 per cent for the first to propose to settle; - 25 per cent to 40 per cent for the second in; and - for up to 25 per cent to the parties that come after.
+- 30 per cent to 50 per cent of discount on the expected fine for the first to propose to settle; - 25 per cent to 40 per cent of discount on the expected fine for the second in; and - for up to 25 per cent to the parties that come after.